AI Agents Are Replacing Categories of SaaS. Subscription Stacks Are Worth Reviewing.

 Run through your current SaaS subscriptions with these four criteria.
 If a tool matches three or more, it is a candidate for agent replacement within the next quarter.

 The counterargument is predictable: why not just wait for an off-the-shelf AI agent product?
 The answer is that vertical depth creates the real differentiation.
-A tool that is 10% better at solving your specific domain problem has a market, because agents make switching cheaper but domain expertise harder to replicate.
+A tool that is incrementally better at solving a specific domain problem has a market, because agents make switching cheaper but domain expertise harder to replicate.

 Consider two approaches to automating a construction company's bid preparation.
 A generic agent pulls public data and fills a template.
 A custom agent trained on your past bids, your margin targets, your supplier pricing, and your regional competition produces estimates that actually match how your business works.
 The generic version saves time.
 The custom version wins contracts.